Want to build an engaged online community that actually works?

 Referral program

-When you enable the ambassador program, each member receives a unique referral link that they can use to invite others.
+When you enable the ambassador program, members get unique referral links to invite others.

 Mighty Networks pricing